ahkohd/glance/README.md

 -   Follow the first above
 -   `Cmd+Shift+P`, then type `View Sprite`
--   Press enter and voilla 🎉
+-   Press enter.
+Voilla 🎉

 > While at Glance`s preview page, click on an icon to copy it's Id to clipboard.
 You can confiure this at the controls panel to copy the SVG code instead.